 From 2016 – 2022, she served as a Board of Trustee for the Hackensack University Medical Center Foundation and was a former board member of the YWCA of Bergen County and the Wharton/UPenn Initiative for Global Environmental Leadership.

 Michelle is a graduate of St. John’s University, School of Law, and has a BA in History from Barnard College, Columbia University.
-In 1998, she was admitted to practice law in New York State.
+She is admitted to practice law in New York State and New Jersey State.